django-hurricane/django-hurricane.github.io/index.md

 to roll out recurring operation patterns with each application.
 It's not about getting Django to run in a Kubernetes cluster (you may have already solved this), it's about integrating Django as tightly as possible with Kubernetes in order to harness the full power of that platform.
-Creating the most robust, scalable and secure applications with Django by leveraging the existing expertise of our favourite framework is the main goal of this initiative.
+Creating the most robust, scalable and secure applications with Django by leveraging the existing expertise of our favorite framework is the main goal of this initiative.